 Your services are centered on you and your needs.
 Your choice is valued here.
 We believe every journey begins with a fundamental commitment to the individuals we serve.
-That's why we focus our services on meeting individual needs, customer satisfaction, community inclusion, as well as developing relationship with your family members and loved ones.
+That's why we focus on flexing our services to meet individual needs, customer satisfaction, community inclusion, as well as developing a relationship with your family members and your loved ones.

 We have a vision for the future.
-Working together we will realize a future where all people are recognized and valued - encouraged and supported to live, work, and grow - in their communities.
+We believe by working together we will realize a future where all people are recognized as valued citizens - encouraged and supported to live, work, and grow - in their communities.